Aru123321/Cloud-Docker/Readme.md

 In this lab, you will:

--   how to pull an image from Docker Hub
+-   how to pull an Images/image from Docker Hub
--   run an image as a container using docker
+-   run an Images/image as a container using docker
--   build an image using a Dockerfile
+-   build an Images/image using a Dockerfile
--   push an image to IBM Cloud Container Registry
+-   push an Images/image to IBM Cloud Container Registry

 About IBM Cloud